Welcome to Converting to Hope: A Gentle Invitation to Taste and See

 • Volunteering time you’d rather keep for yourself

-• Writing letters to those who are isolated
+• Writing letters to those who are isolated or forgotten

-• Practicing extraordinary kindness in daily life
+• Practicing extraordinary kindness when it feels inconvenient

 Sacrifice is Love, Not Loss